 Body comparison: Canon 1000D vs Olympus E-P2

 The physical size and weight of the Canon 1000D and the Olympus E-P2 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1000D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P2 is considerably smaller (31 percent) than the Canon 1000D.
 Moreover, the E-P2 is markedly lighter (29 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the E-P2 are weather-sealed.